 What you need to use it: Android/iOS-based smartphone and a bank account.

-• You can do anything you want, from selling courses to getting paid for coaching sessions with your clients
+- You can do anything you want, from selling courses, to getting paid for coaching sessions with your clients, to clipping

-• Whop Marketplace helps you get more sales
+- Whop Discover helps you get more sales

-• Whop takes a small cut out of each sale (3%) with an extra fee for marketplace sales
+- Whop takes a small cut out of each direct sale (3%) - but no fee for Discover page sales!

 2. Uber